-Criminal Justice

-Early Intervention and Child Development

-Psychology

-Sociology

-Educational Instruction and Leadership

-Elementary Education

-Professional Education

-Health and Physical Education

-Health and Human Performance

-Recreation Sport Management
+Behavioral Sciences Criminal Justice Early Intervention and Child Development Psychology Sociology Educational Instruction and Leadership Elementary Education Professional Education Kinesiology Health and Physical Education Health and Human Performance Recreation Sport Management

+School of Education and Behavioral Sciences

 The School of Education and Behavioral Sciences will continue its recognition, in North Texas and Southeast Oklahoma, as offering premiere degree programs in education, psychology, clinical mental health counseling, school counseling, criminal justice, sociology, physical education and recreation, and early intervention and child development.
 The School of Education and Behavioral Sciences will strive to attain the same prestige in the state and throughout the nation.